weave-lab/weave-chatbot-reference/workshop-201/readme.md

 ## Assignment

+ - Improve any tests as you see fit!
-Add a tool that does something useful or at least does something :) Then evaluate it using the notebook.
+ - Add a tool that does something useful or at least does something :)
+ - Add evaluations for your new tool using the notebook

+## Getting help

+Please post to `#mlops` on Slack if you could use some help getting started!